 - Enable architects, IT planning teams, and C-suite to align execution with business strategy

 - Simplify time and task management for project team members, ensuring they have the freedom and flexibility to capture task and time data as necessary.

 - Accurate data is absolutely critical and should be prioritized.
-So should access to data, as delay in getting data can impinge on your decision making ability, as well as your ability to comply with regulatory requirements.
+So should access to data, as a delay in getting data can impinge on your decision-making ability, as well as your ability to comply with regulatory requirements.

 - Don’t micromanage.

 Project portfolio management has many benefits, which include: